psingh1971/Getting-Cleaning-Data/README.md

   > 2. Copy the "run_analysis.R" file to your current working directory
   > 3. The script in this .R file requires two external packages – plyr and dplyr
   > 4. Source the script using the following code: `source("run_analysis.R")`
-  > 5. The script creates a tidy dataset in the form of a space delimited text file called "tidydata.txt" in your current working directory.
+  > 5. The script creates two tidy datasets and converts the secong summarized dataset into a space delimited text file called "tidydata.txt" in your current working directory.
 It has 180 rows and 68 columns and can be read into a data frame using the following code: `tidydata <- read.table("tidydata.txt", header=TRUE)`